 “Dr. Leonard is the doctor I would want to work on any bone in my body.
-He is so meticulous and through.
+He is so meticulous and thorough.
 I trust him implicitly and would highly recommend him to anyone.”

 The unconscious Kathie had a TERRIBLE staph infection which seemed to be worse around her artificial knee.
 Her infection was so bad that her life was in danger.
-“The ER doctors told my daughter that I may not survive, and if I did survive, I may lose my leg.”
+“The ER doctors told my daughter that I might not survive, and if I did survive, I might lose my leg.”
 Kathie was put on intense medication to try to stop the infection.
-To the extent possible, her knee implant was removed, cleaned, and replaced, which the doctors thought would have a 50/50 chance of success.
+Her knee implant was removed, cleaned, and replaced to the extent possible, which the doctors thought would have a 50/50 chance of success.
 “Unfortunately, my knee swelled up with infection again and I was again admitted to the hospital.
 That is when Dr. Leonard started caring for me.”

-In order to save her leg Kathie would need 2 surgeries.
+To save her leg, Kathie would need 2 surgeries.
 In the first surgery, Dr. Leonard removed the old knee implant entirely and placed a special temporary implant, which was essentially a straight rod down her leg.
-The special temporary implant was treated with medicine to help fight the infection and would remain in-place for 3 months.
+The special temporary implant was treated with medicine to help fight the infection and would remain in place for 3 months.
 During that time Kathie couldn’t physically bend her leg, so she was in a wheelchair with a leg brace and had help from a home health nurse several times a week.